 Aspirin works very well for treating fever in adults.
-DO NOT give aspirin to a child unless your child's health care provider tells you it is OK.COLD, SORE THROAT, COUGH
+DO NOT give aspirin to a child unless your child's provider tells you it is OK.COLD, SORE THROAT, COUGH

 Cold medicines can treat symptoms to make you feel better, but they do not shorten a cold.
 Taking zinc supplements within 24 hours of the start of a cold may reduce the symptoms and duration of a cold.

-NOTE: Talk to your health care provider before giving your child takes any type of over-the-counter cold medicine, even if it is labeled for children.
+NOTE: Talk to your provider before giving your child any type of over-the-counter cold medicine, even if it is labeled for children.

 Sore throat medicines: